Wolfgang Amadeus Mozart: Style

-Mozart's music, like Haydn's, stands as an archetype of the Classical style.
-At the time he began composing, European music was dominated by the style galant, a reaction against the highly evolved intricacy of the Baroque.
-Progressively, and in large part at the hands of Mozart himself, the contrapuntal complexities of the late Baroque emerged once more, moderated and disciplined by new forms, and adapted to a new aesthetic and social milieu.
-Mozart was a versatile composer, and wrote in every major genre, including symphony, opera, the solo concerto, chamber music including string quartet and string quintet, and the piano sonata.
+Mozart wrote in every major genre, including symphony, opera, the solo concerto, chamber music including string quartet and string quintet and the piano sonata.
 These forms were not new, but Mozart advanced their technical sophistication and emotional reach.
 From his earliest years to his last, he composed a varied number of vocal works – concert arias, songs and canons.
 He almost single-handedly developed and popularised the Classical piano concerto.
-He wrote a great deal of religious music, including large-scale masses, as well as dances, divertimenti, serenades, and other forms of light entertainment.
+He wrote a great deal of religious music, including large-scale masses, as well as dances, divertimenti, serenades and other forms of light entertainment.